Gibson (hamstring) is active for Sunday's divisional-round game against the Saints.

 Gibson (hamstring) is officially listed as questionable for Sunday's divisional-round playoff game against the Saints.

 Gibson was added to Friday's injury report as a limited participant in practice.
 The second-year wideout has not played an offensive snap since Week 13 of the regular season, and he'll take most of his snaps as the Eagles' top kick returner if he's able to suit up versus New Orleans.

 Gibson is active for Sunday night's game against the Rams, Reuben Frank of NBC Sports Philadelphia reports.

 Gibson has only seen three offensive snaps total over the last four weeks.
 His impact will likely only be felt on special teams.

-Gibson (knee) was a limited participant in Wednesday's practice, Adam Caplan of SiriusXM Radio reports.
+Gibson (wrist) was a limited participant in Thursday's practice.

 Gibson is managing a wrist injury of undisclosed severity, putting his status for Sunday's tilt against the Rams in Question.
 The second-year wideout has seen only target all season, so his tentative absence would be unlikely to have a large impact on Philadelphia's offense.
 If Gibson were to miss any time, Wendell Smallwood would slot in as the Eagles' top kick returner.

 Gibson reeled in his only target for 48 yards in Sunday's 23-21 loss to the Vikings.

 Gibson caught the deep ball, his first catch of the year, early in the second quarter to get the Eagles into Minnesota territory and set up a field goal.
 While the 23-year-old tripled his playing time for the second consecutive week, that amounted to just nine offensive snaps on the day.
 Perhaps the big gain will lead to more playing time Week 6 against the Giants.